GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **When We Train**

 The 3rd Battalion training occurs one weekend a month, usually the third (Charlie) weekend, but can shift to another weekend based on holiday conflicts.
-In addition to training drills, 3rd Battalion usually conducts two field training exercises a year, bivouacking in the “woods”, to field test our training results.
+In addition to training drills, 3rd Battalion usually conducts two field training exercises a year, bivouacking in the “woods,” to field test our training skills.

 **Where We Train**

-The 3rd Battalion home training base is the Georgia Army National Guard (GAARNG) Army Aviation Support Facility (AASF#1) located at the Winder, GA airport.
-This facility supports GAARNG Black Hawk maintenance work and has 24 hour/7 day a week security on site.
+The 3rd Battalion home training base is the Georgia Army National Guard (GAARNG) Army Aviation Support Facility (AASF#1) located at the Winder, Ga., airport.
+This facility supports GAARNG Black Hawk maintenance work and has 24 hour/7 day-a-week security on site.

 **Area of Operation**

-The Area of Operations (AO) for the 3BN roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and East to the SC border.
-The 3BN also routinely augments other **1BDE BN**s, and mission support for other GSDF brigades; therefore, 3rd Battalion Soldiers could provide support anywhere within the state of Georgia.
+The Area of Operations (AO) for the 3 Battalion roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and east to the South Carolina border.
+The 3rd Battalion also routinely augments other **1BDE** battalions in their mission support for other GSDF brigades; therefore, 3rd Battalion Soldiers could provide support anywhere within the state of Georgia.

 **What We Do**